apache/trafficserver/doc/reference/configuration/cache.config.en.rst

 .. _cache-config-format-revalidate:

 ``revalidate``
-   The amount of time object(s) are to be considered fresh.
+   For objects that are in cache, overrides the the amount of time the object(s) are to be considered fresh.
 Use the same time formats as ``pin-in-cache``.

 .. _cache-config-format-ttl-in-cache:

 ``ttl-in-cache``
+   Forces object(s) to become cached, as if they had a Cache-Control: max-age:<time>
-   The amount of time object(s) are to be kept in the cache, regardless of Cache-Control response headers.
-Use the same time formats as pin-in-cache and revalidate .
+   header.
+Can be overruled by requests with cookies.
+The value is the amount of time object(s) are to be kept in the cache, regardless of Cache-Control response headers.
+Use the same time formats as pin-in-cache and revalidate.

 Examples
 ========